NethermindEth/warp/readme.md

 To look what features we are currently working on or tasks that are pending to do, please checkout the project on github [here](https://github.com/orgs/NethermindEth/projects/30/views/3)

+Also, please take a look through our [Contribution Guidelines](CONTRIBUTING.md)

 ### Developing tips :honey_pot:

 While developing your code, remembering to compile the project every time some minor changes are applied could be annoying.
 You could start a process that watch for changes and automatically recompile it.